Concorde: Public perception

 Concorde was normally perceived as a privilege of the rich, but special circular or one-way (with return by other flight or ship) charter flights were arranged to bring a trip within the means of moderately well-off enthusiasts.
 As a symbol of national pride, an example from the BA fleet made occasional flypasts at selected Royal events, major air shows and other special occasions, sometimes in formation with the Red Arrows.
 On the final day of commercial service, public interest was so great that grandstands were erected at Heathrow Airport.
 Significant numbers of people attended the final landings; the event received widespread media coverage.

 The aircraft was usually referred to by the British as simply "Concorde".
-In France it was known as "le Concorde" due to "le", the definite article, used in French grammar to introduce the name of a ship or aircraft, and the capital being used to distinguish a proper name from a common noun of the same spelling.
+In France, it was known as "le Concorde" owing to "le", the definite article, used in French grammar to introduce the name of a ship or aircraft, and the capital being used to distinguish a proper name from a common noun of the same spelling.
 In French, the common noun concorde means "agreement, harmony, or peace".
 (Note: concorde s.f. concord, unity, harmony, peace.)
 Concorde's pilots and British Airways in official publications often refer to Concorde both in the singular and plural as "she" or "her".

 In 2006, 37 years after its first test flight, Concorde was announced the winner of the Great British Design Quest organised by the BBC (through The Culture Show) and the Design Museum.
 A total of 212,000 votes were cast with Concorde beating other British design icons such as the Mini, mini skirt, Jaguar E-Type car, the Tube map, the World Wide Web, the K2 red telephone box and the Supermarine Spitfire.